-If you are connecting a balanced system, pin 1 and shield should be connected at the input only (not at the output).
-This will prevent ground loops between the shield and pin 1 conductor.
+If you are connecting a balanced system, connect pin 1 and shield at the input only (not at the output).
+This prevents ground loops between the shield and pin 1 conductor.

 If you are connecting an unbalanced signal to the 888/24 I/O inputs or outputs, connect only pin 2 to the "+" signal, and pins 1 and 3 to ground at all inputs only.